DogScope.com

 Energy Level: activeactiveactiveactivenot activenot active

-Description: The origin of the Cavalier King Charles Spaniel lies in England.
-The breed .....
+Description: The origin of the Bouvier des Flandres lies in Flanders, Belgium.
+The breed is belie.....

 FEATURED VIDEO